singhAmandeep007/Algorithms-and-Data-Structures/README.md

 An algorithm is an unambiguous specification of how to solve a class of problems.
 It is a set of rules that precisely define a sequence of operations.

-## Testing

-- Testing is done using Jest.
-- `npm test` to run the tests.

 ## Solutions

 <details>